aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 Using the [Table.PreferredWidth](https://reference.aspose.com/words/net/aspose.words.tables/table/preferredwidth/) property will adjust its preferred width relative to its container: page, text column, or outer table cell if it is a nested table.

-The following code example shows how to set the table to auto-fit to 50% of the page width.
+The following code example shows how to set the table to auto-fit to 50% of the page width:

 {{< gist "aspose-words-gists" "770bf20bd617f3cb80031a74cc6c9b73" "auto-fit-page-width.cs" >}}

 Using the [CellFormat.PreferredWidth](https://reference.aspose.com/words/net/aspose.words.tables/cellformat/preferredwidth/) property on a given cell will adjust its preferred width.

-The following code example shows how to set the different preferred width settings.
+The following code example shows how to set the different preferred width settings:

 {{< gist "aspose-words-gists" "770bf20bd617f3cb80031a74cc6c9b73" "preferred-width-settings.cs" >}}